Decorative

 Nimacimab has multiple advantages.
 First, it readily inhibits CB1 signaling when compared to well-established clinical and control compounds.
 Second, as an antibody, which is a large molecule, nimacimab does not cross the blood brain barrier.
 This is highlighted in rigorous preclinical studies which demonstrated in cynomolgus and rhesus monkeys that there is no accumulation of nimacimab in the brain and cerebral spinal fluid, even at doses significantly higher than the anticipated effective doses in humans.
 There was also no nimacimab-related toxicity, including neurological observations, indicating this drug is truly restricted from entering the brain.
 Phase 1 studies showed no impact on cognitive function or effects of anxiety or depression.
 In addition, clinical studies showed preferable bioavailability, limited anti-drug antibody formation and PK of nimacimab of approximately 18-22 days.
 Taken together, these data support the promise of safely and effectively targeting peripheral CB1 receptors to treat disease with nimacimab without potential central nervous system liabilities.

-This drug has completed a Phase 1 safety study and is ready for a proof-of-concept Phase 2a study, which is being planned for 2024.
+This drug has completed a Phase 1 safety study and is ready for a proof-of-concept Phase 2 study, which is being planned for 2024.

-Our lead candidate, SBI-100 Ophthalmic Emulsion (“OE”), a novel prodrug of tetrahydrocannabinol (THC), is a proprietary topical formulation under development for the treatment of glaucoma and ocular hypertension (OHT).
+SBI-100 Ophthalmic Emulsion (“OE”) a novel synthetic prodrug of tetrahydrocannabinol (THC), is a proprietary topical formulation under development for the treatment of glaucoma and ocular hypertension (OHT).

 Third party research in humans has shown that THC can reduce intraocular pressure (IOP), which is partly responsible for the crush-like injury to optic nerve cells that can result in blindness associated with glaucoma.
 Other nonclinical studies have shown the unique potential for THC to also provide neuroprotective benefit – which no other approved drug offers and may be especially important to patients experiencing glaucoma disease progression with normal IOP levels.